noanchovies/base-scraper-py/README.md

+---CURRENTLY BEING REVISED AND POTENTIALLY TO BE MERGED WITH A NEWER MORE EFFICIENT VERSION---

 # Base Scraper Template (Python/Selenium)

 A generic base template project for building web scrapers using Python, Selenium, BeautifulSoup, and Typer.
 Designed to be easily copied and adapted for various scraping targets.